 Stroke = Anxiety?

 Stroke like sensations are never something to leave to chance.
 See a doctor, but understand that it is possible for anxiety to cause these types of symptoms.
-Learn more by taking my free 7 minute anxiety test.
+Learn more by taking my free 7 minute anxiety test, which will score your symptoms and give you feedback on your anxiety.

 Anxiety is Not Always Mental